Skip to main content

 name?: string;

-In case we want to use explicit null, we should also provide property initializer:
+In case you want to use explicit null, you should also provide property initializer:

 @Property({ type: 'string', nullable: true })